 Renewable energy sources are taking on a starring role in the world’s energy outlook for 2030 and beyond.
-Renewables of all types are expected to expand tremendously in the near future, and while solar energy is projected to lead in terms of growth, wind power is also making significant strides, benefiting from new technologies as well as increased political support in many countries.
-Wind power, especially offshore wind, has become an object of fascination for governments worldwide, in a popularity rise that has exposed which countries are best positioned to dominate the emerging wind power market, and which ones lag behind.
+Renewables of all types are expected to expand tremendously in the near future, and while solar energy is projected to lead in terms of growth, wind power is also making significant strides, benefiting from new technologies as well as increased political support and legislation in many countries.
+Offshore wind is arguably the most exciting development in the wind energy sector, having enjoyed a global popularity rise that exposes which countries are best positioned to dominate this emerging market, and which ones lag behind.
 Why is offshore wind so appealing, and how important of a role will it play in achieving a zero-carbon energy future?

-Plans for expanded wind farms in the US languished during the Trump administration, and public opinion in the country towards wind energy has historically been mixed.
-But new technologies and a better understanding of the potential for wind power to supply our energy needs have prompted a renewed interest across the globe, and offshore wind power has proven absolutely decisive in this shift.
+Plans for expanding wind farms in the US languished during the Trump administration, and public opinion in the country towards wind energy has historically been mixed.
+But new technologies and a better understanding of wind power’s potential to provide for energy needs have prompted a renewed interest across the globe, and offshore wind has proven absolutely decisive in this shift.

 Offshore wind refers to wind farms constructed in bodies of water, normally the open ocean.
 Offshore wind turbines are often constructed with fixed foundations connecting them to the seabed, although in deeper waters floating turbines can also be anchored to the ocean floor.

-Offshore wind speeds tend to be faster than on land, meaning that offshore wind power can generate more electricity with fewer turbines installed, and can free up land for other purposes without impacting human or terrestrial wildlife activity.
-By placing wind turbines further away from land in areas with high wind speeds, but also keeping farms close enough to populated centres that there is no need for long transmission cables, wind power’s potential is effectively optimised.
+Offshore wind speeds tend to be faster and more consistent than on land, meaning that offshore wind power can generate more electricity with fewer turbines installed, and can free up land for other purposes without impacting human or terrestrial wildlife activity.
+By placing wind turbines further away from land in areas with high wind speeds, but also keeping farms close enough to populated coastal so that there is no need for long transmission cables, wind’s potential to generate energy is effectively optimised.

 Offshore wind also manages to dodge one of the main criticisms of wind turbines: their ugliness.
 Offshore wind farms are generally invisible to passerby at distances greater than 26 miles (42 km) from shore, depending on weather conditions.
 In 2019, European offshore wind farms were built an average of 59 km away from the coastline, a distance that is growing by the year.